 ➳ Read more: Our experience staying at the 25hour hotel in Vienna

-How to get from and to the airport of Vienna?
+How to get from Vienna Central Station to airport?

-There are several transportation options that run from Vienna International Airport to the city center.
+There are several transportation options to get from Vienna International Airport to the city center.
 The best ways to travel from and to the airport are:

 - Private Transfer: It is the easiest and most comfortable way to get to the city centre but it is also the most expensive option.
 If you are not on a budget then you can book your transfer online before your departure and a driver will be waiting for you at arrival.
 It takes 20 minutes depending on traffic and cost €45.
 Book your transfers in Vienna.